 Welcome to Geodesh!
-This is a personal effort to report and highlight the current and possible future issues around water supply, climate change and environments in the Ganges-Brahmaputra-Meghna (GBM) Delta in Bangladesh and other Asian Mega Deltas.
+This website aims to report and highlight current and possible future issues around groundwater-fed water supply, climate change and anthropogenic impacts on environments in the Ganges-Brahmaputra-Meghna (GBM) Delta in Bangladesh and other Asian Mega Deltas.

-Groundwater which occurs at shallow depths in most places of these deltas has been used for drinking and irrigation purposes.
-Greatest dependence on this natural resource is observed in the GBM Delta in Bangladesh and West Bengal (India).
-Megacities like Dhaka and Kolkata in the GBM Delta are now facing serious crisis of public water supply.
-Many areas in Bangladesh are also experiencing lack of irrigation water supply during the dry season threatening Boro rice cultivation.
-These problems have already intensified from seasonal to perennial in nature and will likely become serious threats to biophysical environments and urban civilisations in future.
+Groundwater occurring at shallow depths in most places of these fluvial deltas has been used for drinking and irrigation purposes.
+Greatest dependence on this resource is observed in the GBM Delta in Bangladesh and West Bengal (India).
+Mega-cities like Dhaka and Kolkata in the GBM Delta are now facing serious crisis of public water supply.
+Many areas in Bangladesh are also experiencing lack of irrigation water supply during the dry season threatening rice cultivation.
+These problems have already intensified from being short-term problems to long-term management issues and will likely pose serious threats to economic development in the region.

-Additionally, climate change and rising sea levels in the Bay of Bengal and Indian Ocean will exacerbate public water supply and environmental flows by increasing water salinity in coastal areas, particularly in and around Surdarbans - the largest mangrove forest in the world.
-Sea-level rise in other Asian Mega Deltas may impose similar environmental problems although dependence on groundwater is currently low in the Irrawaddy, Chao Phraya, Mekong, and Red River Deltas.
-Changing patterns in the monsoon rainfall associated with global warming may negatively impact groundwater recharge in many areas in these deltas that are currently under water-stress.
+Additionally, climate change and rising sea levels in the Bay of Bengal and Indian Ocean are likely to exacerbate public water supply and environmental flows by increasing water salinity in coastal areas, particularly in the area of Surdarbans - the largest mangrove forest in the world.
+Sea-level rise in other Asian Mega Deltas may impose similar environmental problems although dependence on groundwater-fed water supplies is comparatively low in Irrawaddy, Chao Phraya, Mekong, and Red River Deltas.
+Changing patterns in the monsoon rainfall associated with global warming may negatively impact groundwater recharge and storage in these Mega-Deltas.

 This website is designed and maintained by Dr. M. Shamsudduha, UCL Institute for Risk & Disaster Reduction, London, UK